Frost Fairs on the Thames in the 18th Century

 As the above quote states, with the weather so overwhelming there was limited work for many trades, not only the watermen who worked on the Thames.
 A march was held to bring their plight to the attention of the rich and the rulers of the city, who granted some relief to the suffering people.
 Once the punishing storms abated, another Frost Fair sprung up on the ice.
 Following the now-established pattern, tented stalls sold all sorts of goods and provided a variety of services.
 Drinking and eating booths, puppet shows, and a plethora of entertainment and sports were to be had.
 A carnival atmosphere prevailed as the people sought to forget the problems and difficulties brought on by the severe weather.

 Again the printers set up shop, creating the usual tickets personalized on demand.
-Four surviving examples are shared above and below, one of which has an elaborate portrait of King George II.
+Three surviving examples are shared below, and the one to the right has an elaborate portrait of King George II.

 In addition, special items which could be personalized were given as souvenirs.
 The only surviving item is kept in the Museum of London, a pewter sauce boat (to the right) with the engraving: “R G Bought on ye Thames at King Stairs 1740.”